Morocco (film): La Bessière's humiliation

-Dietrich's devoted suitor, Menjou's La Bessière, "part stoic, part sybarite, part satanist", is destined to lose the object of his desire.
-Menjou's response to Dietrich's desertion reveals the nature of the man and presents a key thematic element of the film:
+Amy Jolly's devoted suitor, Menjou's La Bessière, "part stoic, part sybarite, part satanist", is destined to lose the object of his desire.
+La Bessière's response to Jolly's desertion reveals the nature of the man and presents a key thematic element of the film:

 In Menjou's pained politeness of expression is engraved the age-old tension between Apollonian and Dionysian demands of art, between pride in restraint and passion in excess ... when Dietrich kisses him goodbye, Menjou clutches her wrist in one last spasmodic reflex of passion, but the other hand retains its poise at his side, the gestures of form and feeling thus conflicting to the very end of the drama.

 The La Bessière character has autobiographical overtones for Sternberg, as Menjou has looks and mannerisms that resemble the director.
 Critic Andrew Sarris observed: "Sternberg has never been as close to any character as he is to this elegant expatriate."

 Dietrich's high-heeled march into the dunes

-(There has been the criticism that an effect of a trek across the desert in high heels is unrealistic and while not noted would reach a definition of camp.
+There has been the criticism that an effect of a trek across the desert in high heels is unrealistic and while not noted would reach a definition of camp.
 The observation is technically correct.
-Dietrich's character does set out in her society shoes but within yards breaks her stride and removes them.)
+Dietrich's character does set out in her society shoes but within yards breaks her stride and removes them.

 The "absurdity" of the closing sequence, in which Dietrich, "sets out into the desert sands on spike heels in search of Gary Cooper", was noted by critics at the time of the film's release.
 The image, however odd, is part of the "dream décor" that abandoned "documentary certification" to create "a world of illusions."
 As Sarris points out, "The complaint that a woman in high heels would not walk off into the desert is nonetheless meaningless.
 A dream does not require endurance, only the will to act."

 Film historian Charles Silver considers the final scene as one that "no artist today would dare attempt":

 "The film's unforgettable ending works dramatically because it comes at a moment of panic, one in a series of such moments that have brought Dietrich to the brink.
 Sternberg says, 'The average human being lives behind an impenetrable veil and will disclose his deep emotions only in a crisis which robs him of control.'
 Amy Jolly had hidden behind her veil for many years and many men, and her emergence, the sublimation of her fear and pride to her desire, is one of the most supremely romantic gestures in film."